Calle Siete

 Calle Siete is a 2016 Philippine television drama comedy series broadcast by GMA Network.
 Directed by Monti Parungao, it stars Ryzza Mae Dizon, Eula Valdez and Christian Vasquez.
-It premiered on June 13, 2016, on the network's afternoon line up.
+It premiered on June 13, 2016.
 The series concluded on October 21, 2016, with a total of 94 episodes.

 Premise

 Sheila and Mark, a couple living in Dubai and working as a physical therapist and a spa attendant.
 The two decided to return to the Philippines because of their enough savings to build their dream house and dream business, a spa cum coffee shop.
 Sheila came home first because her contract expired while Mark, on the other hand, has a remaining month.
 Another reason was he is still training his job successor.
 Sheila surprised her Lola Nitz which she is celebrating her birthday in Mabuhay Compound where she grew up with the Mabuhay clan.
 However, she also found out that the bank would nearly confiscate her hometown so she spoke of her grandmother to pay it first.